dragonflyoss/d7y.io/docs/reference/commands/client/dfcache.md

 ### Import file

-When importing a file with default parameters, the persistent replica count defaults to 2 and the ttl defaults to 1h.
+Upon importing a file with no parameters specified, the system initializes the persistent-replica-count to 2 and the Time-to-Live (TTL) to 1 hour.

 ```shell
 dfcache import <PATH>
 ```

-### Import the file and set the persistent replica and TTL
+### Import the file and set up persistent replication count with TTL.

-Using the `--persistent-replica-count` and `--ttl` parameters, users can set the number of replicas and the lifetime for the persistent cache task.
+Users can configure the number of persistent replicas and specify the TTL for persistent cache tasks using the `--persistent-replica-count` and `--ttl` parameters.

 ```shell
 dfcache import --persistent-replica-count 3 --ttl 2h <PATH>